Laboratory analysis of waste and identification of components

 Are you looking for an analysis?

-Analyses carried out in the laboratory
+Analyses performed in the laboratory

 Physicochemical analyses

-Humidity, pH, COD (chemical oxygen demand), BOD5 (biological oxygen demand), TOC (total organic carbon), etc.
+Humidity level, pH, COD (chemical oxygen demand), BOD5 (biological oxygen demand), TOC (total organic carbon), etc.

-Heavy metal determination
+Heavy metal analysis

 Lead, mercury, cadmium, arsenic, chromium, nickel, etc., by ICP-MS or AAS, etc.